bigmovers/solana-bundle/README.md

   - Gradually sell portions of the token supply on demand.
 This process involves transferring a percentage of each keypair's token balance to the fee payers and selling it all in one bundle.

 ### E) LP Removal
-This step removes the liquidity pool without burning the liquidity provider tokens.
+This step removes liquidity from the market(if LP tokens are not burned)

 ## Notes

-- Ensure you maintain a minimal SOL balance in your deployer wallets.
+- Ensure you maintain a minimal SOL balance in your fee wallet so you can cover all the network fees.
-- Monitor each transaction bundle to confirm landing using the suggested link to the explorer.
+- Monitor each transaction bundle to confirm landing using the suggested link to the explorer before proceeding to the next step.
 - Consider adjusting the tip to ensure transactions land promptly.

 ### Main Menu